atomisthq/docs/docs/capabilities.md

 <!-- *That rug really tied the room together, did it not?* -->

 Rug is the eventing runtime that ties everything together.
-Rug not only understands events, but can respond to events with appropriate, automated actions.
+Rug not only understands individual events, but can learn relationships between events and respond to events with appropriate, automated actions.

 ## Development lifecycle automation